verilator/verilator/docs/guide/warnings.rst

 .. option:: PROTECTED

-   PROTECTED indicates that a '`pragma protected' section was encountered, which will be skipped by Verilator and partly checked for correctness, but is not currently supported.
+   Warning that a '`pragma protected' section was encountered.
+The code inside the protected region will be partly checked for correctness, but is otherwise ignored.

+   Suppressing the warning may make Verilator differ from a simulator that accepts the protected code.

-.. option:: PROTECTERR
+.. option:: BADPROTECT

-   PROTECTERR indicates that errors were detected within a '`pragma protected' section, such as incorrect BASE64 encoding, etc.
+   Error that wasdetected within a '`pragma protected' section. such as incorrect BASE64 encoding, etc.

 .. option:: RANDC